 1. Test may be monitored by local school district

-test provided by the Department of Education at no cost
+2.A norm-referenced paper/pencil test for math and reading will be provided by the Department of Education at no cost to the parent

 3. If another test is chosen, it is at the expense of the home school, and must be a nationally standardized achievement test of the basic skills

 4. Test results must be sent to the local school district

 *SD DOE will not allow tests to be mailed out of state/out of country to a home school family.